Home / Fine Dining / A Grand Celebration with the Grand Marnier

 When the Grand Marnier entered the scene in 1880, it was tasted in new cafes and breweries.
 It is easy to understand how the latter immediately became a popular product, synonymous with this new joy of living.
 Louis-Alexandre was not happy to simply create the Grand Marnier, he made it a must at all Paris evenings thanks to its links with the “Grands” of Paris; a must at all tables and social events.
 Its inimitable finesse will later ensure its presence aboard the largest and most famous cruise ship, the Titanic.

-But who is Patrick Raguenaud, Grand Marnier’s Master Blender?
+But who is Patrick Raguenaud, the Grand Marnier’s Master Blender?

 Grand-Marnier---Patrick-Raguenaud---Tasting